 Squishy Wizard: Averted.
 These guys have even better health than a Knight, but this is probably meant to counter-balance their recovery difficulty.

-The Undead: Necromancers have the passive ability "Undead" which turns the user into the undead.
+The Undead: Necromancers have the passive ability "Undead" which turns the user into an undead.
 Much like someone wearing the Bone Mail, healing spells will kill them, and Death spells heal them.
 Progressing through the class will unlock the ability to use on any job.
 If one works with it, it can be useful, but the trickiness of getting it to work is probably the reason why it's one of the few passive abilities not to naturally carry over to Freelancers or Mimes.

 The main villain of Final Fantasy V. Exdeath was once a tree in the Great Forest of Moore, who was used as a prison for evil souls to inhabit.
 Eventually the evil souls merged into the form of the Tin Tyrant that's seen in the game.
-Exdeath's goal is to control the void and destroy everything.
+Exdeath's goal is to control the Void and destroy everything.

 Secondly he is one such can.
 The Great Forest of Moore once had a tree that was used to seal away evil spirits, demons, and other such creatures.
 Eventually, so much evil was sealed away within the tree that the tree itself turned evil, twisted itself into a human shape, and left the forest to terrorize the world.
 That tree is Exdeath.